 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
-If a patient treated with diclofenac sodium and misoprostol has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.
+If a patient treated with diclofenac sodium and misoprostol delayed-release tablets has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

-NSAIDs, including diclofenac a component of diclofenac sodium and misoprostol, may increase the risk of bleeding events.
+NSAIDs, including diclofenac a component diclofenac sodium and misoprostol delayed-release tablets, may increase the risk of bleeding events.
 Co-morbid conditions such as coagulation disorders or concomitant use of warfarin and other anticoagulants, antiplatelet drugs (e.g., aspirin), and SSRIs and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see Drug Interactions (7)].